Animal Parks in Florida

 Jacksonville Loves Jaguars

 The city of Jacksonville is known for its professional football team the Jaguars, and The Jacksonville Zoo and Gardens has become well-known for its twice-national-award-winning Range of the Jaguars exhibit.
-Other zoo exhibits include Plains of East Africa, Australian Adventure, Stingray Bay, River Valley Aviary, Wild Florida, Savanna Blooms Garden, Giraffe Overlook, Play Park, Gardens of Trout River Plaza, Asian Bamboo Gardens, Komodo Dragon, Great Apes and its new Butterfly Hollow exhibit, which opened March 9, 2012.
+Other zoo exhibits include Plains of East Africa, Australian Adventure, Stingray Bay, River Valley Aviary, Wild Florida, Savanna Blooms Garden, Giraffe Overlook, Play Park, Gardens of Trout River Plaza, Asian Bamboo Gardens, Komodo Dragon, and Great Apes.
 All the exhibits are great, but my family really saw something special in the Jaguar showcase and its surrounding features.

 Discovering a village market and outdoor café area at the base of the Range of the Jaguar exhibit, we stopped for lunch and enjoyed viewing the jaguars while dining on Mexican fare at Palm Plaza Cafe.
 The sleek creatures are housed in an open-air setting with high rocks, lush waterfalls and pools of water and dense vegetation.
 Sister jaguars, Onca and Salsa, entertained us as they pounced from rock to rock.